 When delivery demand exceeds capacity, you may need some of your bussers or line cooks to double as drivers.

-Benefits of on-demand delivery
+Benefits of white-label delivery

+What is white-label delivery?
 One option that many businesses consider is a white-label delivery solution fulfilled by a third party, such as DoorDash.
 In this type of arrangement, a fleet of drivers can handle all or some delivery for orders from your website or app, under your own brand.

 2. Cost Savings